insidert/insidert/src/content/blog/how-to-prepare-for-a-webinar.md

 - Go to a place where there are near zero distractions.
 - A well lit place is necessary.
 You should have the light source in a way that you face is well lit.
 - Check the microphones of your devices.
 A bad sound quality is very unacceptable.
 People may compromise on the video but won't on audio.
-- List of the topics you want to discuss
+- List of the topics you want to discuss.
+- Prepare a good introduction about yourself.
+- Dive into the topics according to the list prepared.
+- Have closing anchors.
+Like subscribing to your channels or newsletter.